Fraunhofer-AISEC/archie/README.md

 ## Build

 For the toolchain qemu and the faultplugin needs to be compiled.
 This can be done by running the build.sh script.
-Please make sure the required libraries for [qemu](https://wiki.qemu.org/Hosts/Linux) and the for ARCHIE the [python libraries](#installation) are installed
+Please make sure the required libraries for [qemu](https://wiki.qemu.org/Hosts/Linux) and the for ARCHIE the [python libraries](#installation) are installed.
 ```
 ./build.sh
 ```